mk-fg/git-nerps/README.rst

 * ``git log --stat`` / ``git diff --stat``.

-  Encrypted files in ``--stat`` output show up as binary blobs, which can be easy enough to spot for an otherwise text files, without inspecting stuff with git-show.
+  Encrypted files in ``--stat`` output show up as binary blobs, which can be easy enough to spot for an otherwise text files, without inspecting every file with git-show.

 * ``git clone``.